-Nominations are closed for the 2020 Space Technology Hall of Fame induction.
+Nominations are open for the 2021 Space Technology Hall of Fame induction.
 Please complete nominations by August 14, 2020.

 Please ensure the Technology Development Summary of your nomination clearly illustrates how the candidate technology fulfills the following Selection Criteria.
 It is the most important statement presented to a prestigious panel of judges who determine the final technology inductees.
 The judges will not necessarily have access to the additional published or support information that you provide.

 Public Awareness (15 points): The technology's public appeal: Can the spin-off application be easily grasped and understood by the general public?
 Does it have a promotional value in highlighting the benefits of space exploration?
 Does it stimulate interest and pursuit of careers and/or grow the workforce pipeline in the space economy?

 Societal Benefit (15 points): The technology's positive impact on health, safety, efficiency, conservation, or other societal advantages: Does the technology have important benefits for a significant segment of humanity or society as a whole?
 Does the technology make for better lives and a better world?

 Economic Benefit (10 points): The economic activity resulting from the technology: Has the technology been the basis of or a significant contributor to a successfully selling product(s) and/or generated a new growing company(s)?
 Has it helped cultivate a vibrant and economically strong space industry?

 Public/Private Investment (5 points): The significance of the development efforts: Was the initial development effort an example of a significant partnership between the government and the private sector, and/or did the transformation of the space technology to the commercial market version require significant commitment and investment by the private sector?

 Longevity (5 points): The technology's commercial life: How long has the technology and/or its application been successfully in use?
 Has it successfully evolved over time and become more refined and distributed in its use and applications?